JohnWCartmell/ERScript/html/change-18-May-2025.md

 Imagine a wheel with spokes radiating out in all directions.
 Imagine the hub of the wheel as an enclosure and the spokes as possible terminal arms of routes.
 Imagine the spokes to be labelled and that the labels overlay neither the hub nor the spokes.
-Such a label can be said to be postitioned clockwise or anticlockwise depending on its position either earlier or later than the spoke it labels.
+Such a label can be said to be positioned clockwise or anticlockwise depending on its position either earlier or later than the spoke it labels.

-In this way we have explained how the terminal arm of a route can be labelled in a clockwise postion or an anticlockwise position.
+In this way we have explained how the terminal arm of a route can be labelled in a clockwise position or an anticlockwise position.

 To illustrate this
 + For routes connected to the top edge of an enclosure
-   + clockwise labels are on left of the endarm
+   + clockwise labels are on right of the endarm
-   + anticlockwise labels are on right
+   + anticlockwise labels are on left
 + For routes connected to the right hand side
    + clockwise routes are lower than the endarm
    + anticlockwise routes are higher